tiddal/blog-app/readme.md

 ## Side Notes:

-This small project was developped in Colt Steel's - The Web Developer Bootcamp.
+This small project was developed in Colt Steel's - The Web Developer Bootcamp.

 You'll need mongoDB wherever you pull this rep in order to try it!